Installation

 How to import SolversLib into your Android Studio FTC Project

-This requires you to have some version of FTCLib already installed.
-SolversLib allows you to easily migrate from FTCLib to SolversLib while keeping all of your code.
+This works with or without having FTCLibarrow-up-right already installed.
+SolversLib allows you to easily migrate from FTCLib to SolversLib while keeping all of your code, or install normally.

 build.gradle